tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ### Learning objectives

 In this laboratory exercise you will implement a finite state machine (FSM), specifically a traffic light controller at a junction.
-At first, the intersection will contain only two one-way streets with a fixed time control system in which traffic lights are configured to turn on the green color after a given period. subsequently, the system will be extended with a smarter way of driving.
+At first, the intersection will contain only two one-way streets with a fixed time control system in which traffic lights are configured to turn on the green color after a given period.
+Subsequently, the system will be extended with a smarter way of driving.

 ![Nexys A7 board](Images/nexys_a7_traffic.jpg)